-Regretfully we have had to cancel all appointments since the lockdown began at the end of March and will initially be prioritising appointments for our existing patients who have dental emergencies only, in order of urgency.
+Regretfully we had to cancel all appointments during the first lockdown and we will be prioritising appointments for those patients and those who have dental emergencies, in order of urgency.
 Please do not attend the clinic unless you have an appointment.
 There will be no facility for walk-in appointments although if you do not have access to a telephone you may come to reception to book your appointment.

-At Thames Dental Surgery the most important thing is patient and staff safety and comfort, and that is why we have spent the time of closure introducing measures to keep our patients and staff SAFER than ever including a bespoke ventilation system.
+At Thames Dental Surgery the most important thing is patient and staff safety and comfort, and that is why we have introduced measures to keep our patients and staff SAFER than ever including a bespoke ventilation system.

 The Practice as you are aware was always a very clean and safe environment.
 In addition to our previous measures, we have placed hand sanitisers at entry points, upgraded our PPE and redesigned the patient journey in line with social distancing.

 We will be conducting pre-screening of patients which will include taking your temperature on arrival and your medical history (our medical history form can be found on our website thamesdentalsurgery.co.uk).

-We will be booking your appointments by telephone only, to ensure that the Practice and waiting areas are not overcrowded.
+We will be booking your appointments by telephone only, to ensure that the Practice doesn't become overcrowded.
 We will do this by leaving suitable gaps between appointments, making sure that you can attend the practice while maintaining a suitable distance from one another in accordance with government guidelines.

-Between all appointments as always, the dental team will thoroughly disinfect the dental surgery, reducing the risk of exposure to anything harmful while you are in our dental chair.
+Between all appointments, as always, the dental team will thoroughly disinfect the dental surgery, reducing the risk of exposure to anything harmful while you are in our dental chair.
 Depending upon the type of treatment provided we will need to leave a 'fallow time' between patients of up to 30 minutes in line with PHE and NHS England guidelines.

-All these measures will mean that we will be restricted to seeing a limited and therefore, greatly reduced number of patients each day so please bear with us whilst we move towards a resumption of dental care.
+All these measures will mean that we will be restricted to seeing a reduced number of patients each day so please bear with us until we move to a full resumption of dental care.